-"These airstrikes bring the total number of airstrikes in support of Operation Odyssey Lightning, which began Aug.
-1, to 46," the release stated on Monday.
+"This… brings the total number of airstrikes in support of Operation Odyssey Lightning, which began Aug.
+1, to 146," the release stated on Tuesday.

-The Islamic State, also known as Daesh and Arabic and outlawed in Russia and many countries around the world, gained a presence in Libya in the turmoil following the 2011 overthrow of leader Muammar Gaddafi.
+The Daesh, a terrorist organization outlawed in Russia, gained a foothold in Libya in the turmoil following the 2011 ousting of the country’s long-time leader Muammar Gaddafi.